Top 10 things to do in Nova Scotia

 Highlights: The absolute highlight of the Cape Split hike, other than all of that bracing sea air, is after you've completed the wooded inland section of the trail you'll appear out the other side to glorious views overlooking the bay.
 The grassy field in front of the spectacular setting makes an ideal spot to soak it all in with the crash of waves on cliffs and rocks forming the background music for an unforgettable picnic.

-Where: You'll find several restaurants and seaside cafés advertising the freshest and tastiest lobster in Nova Scotia with the Shore Club in Hubbards on the South Shore, and the working lobster farm in Halls Harbour on the Bay of Fundy, just a couple of genuine contenders.
+Where: You'll find several restaurants and seaside cafés advertising the freshest and tastiest lobster in Nova Scotia with the Shore Club in Hubbards on the South Shore, and the working lobster fishing community of Halls Harbour, located along the Bay of Fundy, just a couple of genuine contenders.
 Aside from the eateries, dining on the world's freshest lobster is all about how quickly you can catch and cook the critters and there's nowhere to taste the absolute creme-de-la-creme of fresh lobster dripping with butter other than right on the beach directly after it's been towed to shore.

 What: Lip-smackingly great grub, that's what!
 Lobster is to Nova Scotia what salmon is to Scotland and if you're looking to tuck into a claw or three no matter whether they're freshly grilled, steamed, boiled or cold in a sandwich then there's no other east coast Canada taste sensation to enjoy with a healthy dose of sea breeze.